-Famous People Players is like no other theatre you've seen before.
-This delightful dinner theatre for the whole family offers more than entertainment.
+Famous People Players is a delightful dinner theatre for the whole family.
 Learn about the history of their unique and heart-warming show!

 The lights in the theatre go down.
 A hush falls over the audience.
 The last few whisperers are shushed by their companions.

 Photo credit: Famous People Players

 Suddenly, on stage, a neon disembodied dancer appears.
 His top hat, gloves, shoes and walking stick are the only things showing.
 He tap-dances across the stage, singing a cheerful tune.
 Then a puppet in the shape of a horse jumps into the scene, and leaps over the head of the dancer.

 A few minutes later, a wooden-headed, hinged-jaw Elvis is crooning about his Blue Christmas and swinging his skinny foam hips.
 Next, three fat lady puppets with hilariously LARGE mouths belt out Silent Night to loud applause.

 If you’ve never seen the Famous People Players and their “black light theatre” before, then get ready to be impressed.

 First, though, you might be wondering: What is blacklight theatre?
 It’s an ancient art, developed by the Chinese, used by magicians for years, and is done with a special type of black light, performers in black costumes, and puppets.
 People and objects seem to float magically in mid-air and humans and puppets dance and sing to popular tunes.
 The technique, in the right hands, can be used to dazzle viewers, touch them emotionally, and most of all, amuse them!
 In the hands of the Famous People Players (FPP), a talented troupe of actors, blacklight theatre does all three.